-During this trip, we also got to see some incredible sunsets in multiple locations.
-While at Playa Hermosa one day we watched the sunset over the Bay of Papagayo.
-It’s something that’s pretty hard to beat.
+During this trip, we also saw some incredible sunsets in multiple locations.
+While at Playa Hermosa, one day we watched the sunset over the Bay of Papagayo.
+It’s pretty hard to beat.

 Day Eight: Return to San José (If that’s where you are staying)